 Great Washington, DC law firms optimize their malpractice insurance.

 We ensure it.

-D. We avoid quotes, which overemphasize price, and instead solicit proposals from each insurer, at various limits, deductibles, and coverage options, based on a firm’s risk profile.
+E. We avoid quotes, which overemphasize price, and instead solicit proposals from each insurer, at various limits, deductibles, and coverage options, based on a firm’s current coverage.

 After every insurer has offered its initial proposal(s), we circulate the best ones, and sol-icit another round of proposals.
 We repeat this process until every insurer has offered its best proposal(s).